rk3026/CptS440_AIproject/README.md

 This will create a **virtual environment** with all the necessary dependencies listed in `requirements.txt`.

 ### 3. Running the Project
+Download the Yelp Academic Dataset and place in the data folder: https://business.yelp.com/data/resources/open-dataset/ We also need to have the t5-emotions model for the web app to run.
+To get this model, run the T5Finetune.py file.

 #### Web App
 To launch the web application, navigate to the `web_app` folder and run `app.py`.
 The app will start on a local port — open your browser and go to the displayed address to access it.